SuperOfficeDocs/superoffice-docs/docs/en/faq/learn/create.md

 ## Requirements

-* You need a license for Knowledge base, which is a feature you get with the license for Service premium or the Customer Engagement platform.
+* You need a license for Service premium or the Customer Engagement platform to use the knowledge base.
 * If you do not see this feature, you need to add *Knowledge base* as functional right to create FAQ.

 ## Create FAQ entries from a request